handejong/post-kilosort/README.md

 ## Sorting Workflow

 1. Make the plots you want.
 I like waveform, amplitude-in-time and the PCA plot, but there are a lot of possibilities.
 2. Have look at the cells PKS think you should sort (data.sort.todo()).
-Have close look at 'spikeCount' to see if it is worth it to look at them and 'Amplitude' and 'MainChannel' to get an idea if this units are well-isolated.
-NOTE: in contrast to Phy, PKS, does not use "similarity", although you can have a look
+Have close look at 'spikeCount', 'Amplitude' to see if it is worth your time to clean the unit.
 3. Use add_unit, remove_unit and change_channel to get a sense for the units you are looking at.
 (PKS currently does not use "template-similarity", however, you can look at the similarity matrix in self.similarity_matrix and get any template using the method data.get_template(unit).)
 4. Use the sort methods to manipulate the dataset. **NOTE: these manipulations are automatically saved (see above)**